-• Bringing children and teens to a decision about their faith
+• Offering them an opportunity to make a decision about their faith

 • Helping them recognize who they are in Christ

 • Teaching them to learn and develop life skills

 • Providing families with support and resources

 Anyone who has ever been to Scott Mission Camp can testify that it is a special place.
 Since it began in the 1920’s, and since it landed at its current location in 1957, Scott Mission Camp has blessed countless families with the opportunity to send their kids to camp by lowering the financial barriers that can often exist due to the expensive nature of most summer camps.More ➝

 We have a dedicated team of staff who seek to love God and love people in all that we do.
 During the year, we have 3 full time staff who run our year round youth groups, youth retreats, reunions and also our retreat center.
 In the summer, we have a total of about 50 staff, from counsellors to kitchen assistants, who work to make camp happen.

 Camp Director (in transition)

 Assistant Camp Director